Script Development / Thread Pool DFF.THREAD

 Added in version 3.3.1

-DataFlux Func has a built-in thread pool feature DFF.THREAD, which users can directly use, and the system will automatically manage the opening and closing of the thread pool.
+DataFlux Func has a built-in thread pool feature DFF.THREAD.
+Users can use it directly, and the system automatically manages the startup and shutdown of the thread pool.

 DFF.THREAD.set_pool_size(...)

-The thread pool size must be set before the first call to DFF.THREAD.submit(...)
+Setting the thread pool size must be done before the first call to DFF.THREAD.submit(...)

 | Parameter | Type | Required / Default | Description |